About Freixenet

 By the mid eighties, Freixenet was the biggest sparkling wine export brand in the world, with sales of over 200 million bottles, accounting for over half of Spanish sparkling wine production.
 Today the brand goes from strength to strength, and the company have added a range of still wines to the range.

 Freixenet is world famous for its range of top quality sparkling wines from San Sadurni d’Anoia, in Catalonia, northern Spain, about an hour from Barcelona.
 The wines are produced from 3 main grape varieties, all Spanish, Parellada, Macabeo and Xarello.
 Occasionally a little Chardonnay is added.
-The wines are made by the traditional ( Champagne method), whereby the secondary fermentation, which creates the bubbles occurs in the bottle.
-Freixenet also now produces a range of still wines from northern Spain.
+The wines are made by the traditional (Champagne method), whereby the secondary fermentation, which creates the bubbles occurs in the bottle.
+Freixenet also now produces a range of still wines from northern Spain and Prosecco from Italy.

 Freixenet Cordon Negro – the iconic black bottle is recognisable worldwide.
 With a fine mousse, fresh, tangy fragrance and lively flavours of baked apples, cream and citrus, it’s an elegant sparkler to please all palates.
 This is also available in baby 20cl sizes – great and stylish to drink from the bottle with a straw!